jd-61250/jd-61250/README.md

 - 👋 Hi, I’m Joydeep , alias -  @jd-61250
 - 👀 I’m interested in machine learning and deep learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I have done multiple projects on machine learning, deep learning ,nlp,bert which are yet to upload.
-- 📫 How to reach me ...
+- 📫 Feel free to reach me at 6290889793

 <!---
 jd-61250/jd-61250 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.